Data Analysis with Python: Basics (2025 Guide)

 df["revenue"].quantile([0.5, 0.9, 0.95, 0.99])

 The goal of plotting is clarity, not decoration.
-Start simple: trend lines, histograms, bar charts for categories.
+Start simple: trend lines, histograms, and bar charts for categories.
+Tie each chart to a question and label it so it can stand alone in a report.

 import matplotlib.pyplot as plt